usc-isi-i2/kgtk/docs/curate/clean_data.md

 optional arguments:
   -h, --help            show this help message and exit -i INPUT_FILE, --input-file INPUT_FILE
                         The KGTK input file.
 (May be omitted or '-' for stdin.)
   -o OUTPUT_FILE, --output-file OUTPUT_FILE
                         The KGTK output file.
 (May be omitted or '-' for stdout.)
   --reject-file REJECT_FILE
                         Reject file (Optional, use '-' for stdout.)

+  -v [optional True|False], --verbose [optional True|False]
-  -v, --verbose         Print additional progress messages (default=False).
+                        Print additional progress messages (default=False).
 ```

 Expert help: